Electronic monitoring in the United States: History time-line

-1980s: Following a tragic airline accident, the Reagan administration announces GPS will also be available for civilian use.
+1980s: Following an airline accident, the Reagan administration announces GPS will also be available for civilian use.
 Meanwhile, Jack Love, a New Mexico State judge embraces EM technology after viewing a Spider-Man cartoon in which the antagonist slaps a "radar device" on Spider-Man.
 Love pitches EM to technology companies, leading to the production of the first transmitter unit, the size of a cigarette package, to be attached to an ankle.

+1983: In 1983, For the first time, electronic monitoring was used in the United States' criminal justice system.
+Judge Burt Cosgrove of Metropolitan Court, sentenced for house arrest an offender, who is Mr. Romero, a 23 year old truck driver in Albuquerque, New Mexico, USA.
+He was convicted for an offence that he did not obey a police officer's order.
+He was house arrested for 30 days and he had to wear an electronic monitoring device that was the size of a cigarette package on his ankle.
+He was one of five criminal defendants here who served sentences of court supervision by means of an experimental ‘electronic monitoring anklet' alternate to imprisonment for minor offense or misdemeanor.

 1990: All 50 states employ radio-frequency (RF) technologies to varying degrees to monitor and track individuals, such as sex offenders.
 New York City pilots automated probation check-in centers.

 2009: An estimated 44,000 tracking monitors are deployed in the United States.

 California electronically monitors high-risk gang members' violations of exclusion zones to reveal previously unknown gang networks.

 Michigan and Massachusetts use EM to track domestic abusers, and at least two companies introduce systems allowing the victim's location to constitute a mobile exclusion zone off limits to offenders.

 2010: 33 states pass legislation mandating released sex offenders wear electronic monitoring devices.
 Some states and counties also employ EM to track domestic abusers or inform former victims when offenders are released from prison.